piccolo-orm/piccolo_web/content/blog/asyncio_gather.md

 As you can see, `gather` is super powerful.
 It lets us concisely request several resources concurrently, which is a common occurence in web apps.

+## Exceptions

+Where things get tricky with `gather` is exceptions.
+What if one of the coroutines raises an exception?
+Will the other coroutines continue executing?
+What if several coroutines raise exceptions - which one will you actually see?

 ## Resources

  * [Official docs](https://docs.python.org/3/library/asyncio-task.html#asyncio.gather)